-Legal123 is highlighting Online Privacy this week – because it’s Privacy Awareness Week (#2015PAW).
-And in this article we want to talk about the 2 types of businesses that are “higher risk” and need to meet stricter Privacy requirements.
+Legal123 is highlighting Online Privacy this week – because it’s Privacy Awareness Week (#2020PAW).
+And in this article, we want to talk about the 2 types of businesses that are “higher risk” and need to meet stricter Privacy requirements.
 You might be one of these businesses and not realize it!
 So read on.

 Do you have a health-related business?

 If you run a business that is involved in “assessing, recording, maintaining or improving a person’s health” then, under Privacy Law, you fall into the ‘Special Health Privacy’ category.
-This is quite a broad description but typically covers business that offer, for example:
+This is quite a broad description but typically covers a business that offers, for example:

 - Health advice, including alternative therapies

 If you offer these types of services, you likely collect health, medical and other sensitive information in order to deliver your services.
 And Privacy Law requires that you comply with stricter Privacy standards.